 Update a Ceramic Tile Floor

 Painting ceramic tile is yet, one more way to update your flooring and create a whole new look.
-Paint the floor a solid color.
+Paint the floor with a solid color.
 Add a stencil pattern, and more.
 Head on over to check the main steps you need.
 Print the instructions while you are at it.

 Faux Wood Grain Rolled onto Floor

 If you’re not up for hand painting, get a wood grain look on your floor using a faux texture paint roller.
 This roller technique makes it very easy to do.
-Great idea for hiding imperfections in uneven floors, as well.
+Great idea for hiding imperfections on uneven floors, as well.
 Check out the details, which include before and afters that will make you a believer.

-I hope that all of these floor paint design ideas have given you inspirations to paint your own basement floor, or any other floor in your home for that matter.
+I hope that all of these floor paint design ideas have given you inspirations to paint your own basement floor or any other floor in your home for that matter.
 If you are looking for an amazing floor transformation without breaking the bank, you can’t go wrote with a painted floor.